Thoughts on the Phase One Feature Update 8 Firmware

 What I like about this announcement:

 I like the improvements to the XF.
-It does indeed feel like a more responsive camera (vague as they may sound).
+It does indeed feel like a more responsive camera (vague as that may sound).
 Phase One is relatively unique in that they provide more storage options than just about anyone.
 SD, QXD, CFexpress, External SSD Drives (which are now tiny).

 And finally, Ad Hoc is here.
 Yes, the past 2+ years have been hard for all of our IQ4 users who had come to rely on Ad Hoc wifi with their previous IQ2/IQ3 for remote control, and remote viewing of images and live view on their iPhones and iPads.
 It is waaaaayy overdue.
 Maybe it surprised Phase One, I don’t know.
 Remember, USB 3 with the IQ3 took over 6 months.
 Sometimes maybe, you get surprised.
 But it should have been here a long time ago.
 On the good news side, it finally is, for the studio and computer Ad Hoc, it is here now.
 And the mobile app for in the field will be on the way shortly.
 Brad Kaye has an article that digs into the Ad Hoc in more detail: (link below)

 The new Auto Exposure modes for the XT are unique in the industry.
 Being able to shoot in an auto program mode in the field on a technical camera will be valuable for some.
 I can’t say whether this feature will ever make its way to non XT technical cameras.
-They’ve finally added support for non XT cameras for the button control for exposure in live view (YAY!).
+They’ve finally added support for non XT cameras for the physical button control for exposure adjustment while in live view (YAY!).
 Maybe the auto exposure modes will be available in the future in a similar fashion and period of time.
 But I have heard nothing hinting at this and have no idea.

 ETTR Phone Home

 This brings us to maybe the less nuts and bolts and the perhaps more sexy aspect of this announcement, which is Auto Exposure Modes and ETTR, (Expose to the Right).
 Having auto exposure modes on a tech camera is going to be valuable for some XT users.
-So far in our testing, auto exposure modes are producing inconsistently, and most of the time with incorrect results.
+So far in our testing, auto exposure modes are producing inconsistently, and most of the time with very incorrect results.
 While it’s a nice tool to have in the bag, it needs more work.

 For those not familiar with ETTR, it refers to exposing as far to the right of your histogram as you can without fatally clipping your highlight details, which resultantly pulls up your shadow detail to a higher level with more signal and less noise.
 Similar to Auto Exposure modes, ETTR in the field also produced inconsistent results, and did not maximize the highlight tones to bring the shadow details upward.
 In fact, often it worked more like an ETTL (expose to the left).
 So, another work in progress.
 In the case of ETTR, Phase One has stressed that this is a Lab (beta) Feature, and that the version you see here is not a final product.
 Let’s hope not, because it would be a waste of time.
 While previous Lab releases like Frame Averaging and Dual Exposure + were effective right out of the box, it is clear that ETTR is not.
 But this is precisely what the Lab Toolbox is for, a promising tool that will evolve and improve with user input.
 As a result, your feedback is vital to the development of this tool.